AnindyaMaster42001/Algorithm_Visualizer/README.md

 The algorithm visualizer helps to visualize three sorting (insertion, selection and bubble) and one searching algorithm (binary search).
 The project was built using SFML Library and coded in C++ for linux operating system.

 Build Instructions:
-1. First download and install the g++ compiler using the following commands: sudo apt update && sudo apt install build-essential
+1. First download and install the g++ compiler using the following command: sudo apt update && sudo apt install build-essential
 2. Then download the SFML Library using the following command: sudo apt-get install libsfml-dev